gavazzc/RI_Industry_Kit/README.md

 Machine Learning Inference component receives images from Capture component and runs a custom ML model for these images.
 The ML inference result is sent to Store component for storing the data in the current inspection.

-### Custom ML
+### IKIT_YOLO4

-This component is used in the case where Greengrass runs in a computer.
-It watches "/home/ggc_user/djiimages" folder for changes.
-When there is a new file in this folder, Machine Learning Inference runs for this image.
+This is an object detection model based in Yolo4 and trained with the thermal images dataset.

 ### FlightRecord